 Physical Characteristics and Behavior

 Green iguanas are known for their striking green coloration, which helps them blend in with the foliage of their arboreal habitats.
-However, their color can vary depending on factors such as age, sex, and environmental conditions.
+However, their color can vary depending on factors such as age, gender, and environmental conditions.
 Juvenile green iguanas are typically a bright emerald green color with black bands on their tails, while adult males can develop orange or yellow coloration during the breeding season.

 In addition to their color, green iguanas have a long body with a row of spines running down their back and tail, as well as a dewlap under their chin that is used for communication and thermoregulation.
 In terms of behavior, green iguanas are primarily herbivorous and spend much of their time basking in the sun to regulate their body temperature.
 They are also excellent climbers and spend the majority of their time in trees, where they can find food and escape predators.